Editors for Clojure developmentλ︎

 Spacemacs install guide - Practicalli Spacemacs

 Doom Emacs is a community configuration for Emacs that provides a minimalistic configuration that is readily customisable.
-Doom Emacs is most suited to those comming from a Vim-style editing background or simply looking for a lightweight setup with options to extend the configuration.
+Doom Emacs is most suited to those coming from a Vim-style editing background or simply looking for a lightweight setup with options to extend the configuration.

 practicalli/doom-emacs-config repository contains a customised configuration for Clojure development and supporting tools.
 Browse the repository online or fork / clone the repository